apache/druid/docs/content/operations/rolling-updates.md

 Overlord processes can be updated one at a time in a rolling fashion.

+Note that doing an upgrade of overlord (or combined overlord + coordinator node) can result in exisiting Kafka Indexing Tasks to terminate and restart.
+This could result in few minutes of query downtime till tasks are restarted and resume reading data.
+No data loss will occur though as the restarted tasks will resume reading from where the terminated ones left off.

 ## Middle Managers

 Middle Managers run both batch and real-time indexing tasks.
 Generally you want to update Middle